 Intriguingly, the film instantly establishes a confrontational relationship with its audience, wherein its own narrative logic and reliability are called into question.
 For example, we never learn how these three aristocrats are able to witness the proceedings that we, the audience, are seeing.
 When Father Murder and his associates muse and bet about the possibilities of the film’s protagonists surviving, I get the sense that Zombie is commenting on the flippant attitude of critical and popular audiences toward violence.
 The aristocrats’ powdered wigs and 18th-century attire convey an image of propriety, which is viciously and thoroughly undercut by their gleeful organization of the film’s proceedings.
 Nobody is safe from this film’s scrutiny; even the politest, most well-adorned members of society reveal hideous potential through Zombie’s lens.

 Such direct confrontations with the audience are made nowhere clearer than in the opening shot: a long black-and-white take of Doom-Head (Richard Brake), the film’s most vile and dangerous clown, delivering a monologue that prepares us for the film’s moral abyss.
-“I am not here to elicit your amusement,” Doom-Head repeatedly spits, staring his audience directly in the eyes.
+“I am not here to elicit an amused response,” Doom-Head repeatedly spits, staring his audience directly in the eyes.
 It seems that Zombie, forced into returning to his genre-specific origins, has committed completely to the black hole at the center of this film.
 This is more of what the audience wants: the kind of ethically ambivalent savagery that characterized his first two films, House of 1000 Corpses (2003) and The Devil’s Rejects (2005) – but he’s not going to succumb.
 He’s not going to make this fun for us.
 No, this is a film about literally and figuratively godless spaces, where unthinkable atrocities go unreported and incite the amusement of the sociopathic and faceless elite.

 To be sure, the film concerns itself overtly with the imagery of Hell itself: when one of the carnies, Charly (Sheri Moon Zombie), hides inside a filthy bathroom, she sees the word HELL scrawled in muck on the backs of the stall doors.
-Not to mention, when the group of captives first awakens, the camera frames the phrase “There is no God here” scrawled boldly on the side of a concrete pillar.
+Not to mention, when the group of captives first awakens, the camera frames the phrase “There ain’t no God in here” scrawled boldly on the side of a concrete pillar and on several other walls.
 (Recent evidence that this may be a trend can be found in Don’t Breathe (2016), where the blind vet who rapes and kills repeatedly invokes the missing God – which allows him to do as much violence as he pleases.)
 The eerily godlike spectators might actually be the film’s devils, overseeing the events of their own privately sanctioned underworld.
 This notion is visualized through the film’s interest in marionettes; I was reminded repeatedly of the philosophy and fiction of Thomas Ligotti, who sees horror’s true face in the possibility of indifferent cosmic puppeteers.
 These characters are explicitly identified as subservient to the wills of their author; autonomy means nothing, individuality means less.

 This is no Lords of Salem, though; Zombie does not give in totally to his most abstract impulses.
 Instead, he returns to many of the thematic concerns of his pre-2012 works: most clearly, this aligns with House of 1000 Corpses and his Halloween films (2007 and 2009) in its setting – Halloween night in the 1970s, somewhere in the USA.
 And like those previous films, this is very much a film about the USA, about the ongoing and worsening hangover that followed the death of the hippie movement that characterized the 1960s and ’70s.
 This is the USA of Charles Manson, Jeffrey Dahmer, and of course John Wayne Gacy.
 Much like the serial-killer-themed amusement park ride in House of 1000 Corpses, 31 is a fast and hyper-sensory excursion into a nation’s sickest and bleakest fixations.